Skip to content

 Find out why our BBA in Management online degree is for you

-• Develop the fundamental personal, interpersonal, conceptual and technical knowledge and skills to manage organizational operations and resources effectively
+• Utilize personal, interpersonal, conceptual and technical knowledge for managing skills, organizational operations and resources effectively

-• Graduates of this program will have strong communication skills, understand ethical business practices, be able to analyze risks and opportunities of various business decisions and more
+• Ability to use strong communication skills and understand ethical business practices, analyzing risks and opportunities of various business decisions and more

 • Business Consultant